 Accounts receivable are due from customers and are generally unsecured, which consist of amounts earned but not yet collected.
 None of the Company's accounts receivable bear interest.
 In some arrangements, a right to consideration for the Company's performance under the customer contract may occur before invoicing to the customer, resulting in an unbilled accounts receivable.
-As of December 31, 2023, the current and noncurrent portion unbilled accounts receivable of \$829 and \$371, respectively, were included within accounts receivable and other noncurrent assets, respectively, on the consolidated balance sheets.
-As of December 31, 2022, the current and noncurrent portion unbilled accounts receivable of \$923 and \$464, respectively, were included within accounts receivable and other noncurrent assets, respectively balance sheets.
+As of December 31, 2023, the current and noncurrent portion unbilled accounts receivable and other noncurrent assets, respectively, on the consolidated balance sheets.
+As of December 31, 2022, the current and noncurrent portion unbilled accounts receivable of \$923 and \$464, respectively, were included within accounts receivable and other noncurrent assets, respectively, on the consolidated balance sheets.